John M. G. Barclay

 John Martyn Gurney Barclay, (born 1958) is a British biblical scholar, historian of early Christianity, and academic.
-He is the current Lightfoot Professor of Divinity at Durham University in Durham, England and focuses on the New Testament.
+He was the Lightfoot Professor of Divinity at Durham University in Durham, England until 2025 and focuses on the New Testament.

 Early life and education

 Barclay was born on 31 July 1958 to Oliver and Dorothy Barclay.
 He is the son of Oliver Barclay, who served as the General Secretary of the Inter-Varsity Fellowship (later the Universities and Colleges Christian Fellowship) from 1964 to 1980.
 He studied classics and theology at Queens' College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1981.
 He then undertook postgraduate research in theology and completed a Doctor of Philosophy (PhD) degree in 1986.
 His doctoral thesis was titled "Obeying the truth: a study of Paul's exhortation in Galatians 5–6".

 Academic career

 Barclay's early career was spent at the University of Glasgow, where he was a lecturer from 1984 to 1996, senior lecturer from 1996 to 2000, and professor from 2000 to 2003.
 In 2003, he was named the successor to James D.G.
 Dunn as the Lightfoot Professor of Divinity at Durham University.

 Barclay has been the President of the British New Testament Society.
 He is the former editor of the academic journal New Testament Studies (Cambridge University Press).